-Looking for an Animal Farm unit?
+Looking for an Animal Farm lesson plan?
 Use these activities and ideas to add engagement to Orwell’s novel.

 Animal Farm is a book that I could teach half asleep.
 (Not that I would.
 I enjoy the content, and love it too much.)
 I feel that I’m passionate while teaching it and developing Animal Farm lesson plans.
 I’ve taught it probably close to two dozen times.
 Easily, it’s in my top five favorite books to teach and create accompanying activities.